Are you looking for the best things to do in Oranjestad for your upcoming Aruba trip? I have uncovered my top picks below! Keep reading…

 Take a coffee break at a hidden gem and local coffee shop located in the historic main street district of Oranjestad’s downtown.

-The coffee is both affordable and delicious and is accompanied by a great selection of light foods crafted with quality, fresh ingredients.
+The coffee at Coffee Break is both affordable and delicious, and it is accompanied by a great selection of light foods crafted with quality, fresh ingredients.

 Choose from an assortment of sandwiches and pastries, like a Chicken Pesto Panini, and pair it with one of their locally roasted coffee beverages, like a Mocacchino or Caramel Frappé.